ntidev/qa-test/README.md

 1. Log into the demo.
 2. Take 2 modules (preferably New Client form and Invoices).
 3. Write a basic test plan for the testing of these 2 modules.
 4. Write at least 10 test cases for these 2 modules.
+Meaning 5 test cases each module.
 5. Determine, based on your expertise and looking at the whole application, at least 10 cases that should be part of regression testing.
-(This can be just mentioning them, not as a full test-case look and feel).
+(This can be just mentioning them, not as a full test-case look and feel format).

 #### Bonus Points
 In order for you to get more points on this test, you have the **option** to perform **one or more** of the following additional tasks which would get you **more points** and therefore better chances:

-1. Include other modules in the test cases document.
+1. Include other modules in the test cases document (please limit the test cases to 5 per module).
 2. Load and performance testing (be careful with this since it is a third-party app).
 3. Make suggestions on what would you change to the app from both UI and process stand point.